nephio-project/docs/content/en/docs/guides/install-guides/install-on-openshift.md

 ---
 title: Installation on OpenShift
 description: >
-  Step by step guide to instal Nephio on OpenShift
+  Step by step guide to install Nephio on OpenShift
 weight: 3
 ---